mujz/mujtabot.com/content/about/index.md

 ### What Drives Me

-I believe that I was put on this earth to help reduce human suffering (yup, that's why people call me weird).
-I'm not alone in this.
-Call me crazy, but I like to follow in the footsteps of the prophet Mohammed, Jesus, The Buddha, et al.

 Daniel Kahnemen, the psychologist and author of the infamous book "_Thinking, Fast and Slow_" said [in a podcast](https://link.chtbl.com/6WRdstfN):